ualsg/ualsg.netlify.app/content/opportunities/ads/2021-postdoc-asean/index.md

 +++
-date = 2021-07-15
+date = 2021-09-22
-title = "Postdoctoral research fellow (SG Academies ASEAN Fellowship Programme)"
+title = "Vacancy: Postdoctoral research fellow (SG Academies ASEAN Fellowship Programme)"
 +++

 {{< figure src="header.jpg" title="Singapore skyline by [Mike Enerio](https://unsplash.com/@mikeenerio) on [Unsplash](https://unsplash.com/photos/CQhgno3yhv8)." >}}

 ### Description

 The [SG Academies ASEAN Fellowship Programme](https://snas.org.sg/aseanfellowship) aims to attract bright postgraduate researchers from ASEAN countries to Singapore research institutions for a 2-year long fellowship.
-The programme, first started in 2020, is administered by three academies in Singapore - the Singapore National Academy of Science (SNAS), together with the Academy of Medicine Singapore (AMS), and the Academy of Engineering Singapore (AES) - and funded by the National Research Foundation (NRF).
+The programme, first started in 2020, is administered by three academies in Singapore -- the Singapore National Academy of Science (SNAS), together with the Academy of Medicine Singapore (AMS), and the Academy of Engineering Singapore (AES) -- and funded by the National Research Foundation (NRF).
 It involves the participating host institutions, including Singapore universities and research institutions such as A*STAR, and candidates aligning to agreed fields of research (science, medicine, engineering, and computer science).

 The [NUS Urban Analytics Lab](/) is seeking a talented and motivated postdoctoral research fellow to join our research group through this fellowship, to work on a topic in the domain of the Lab.